ibm-cloud-docs/dns-svcs/glb.md

 ## Creating a health check
 {: #add-a-health-check}

-Create a health check to specify how the origin health is monitored. {{site.data.keyword.dns_short}} supports HTTP and HTTPS monitoring types.
+Create a health check to specify how the origin health is monitored. {{site.data.keyword.dns_short}} supports HTTP, HTTPS and TCP monitoring types.
 After you create a health check, you can add it to a new or existing origin pool.
 Health checks exist at the instance level, and can be used by any pool in the instance.

 Follow these steps to create a health check: